aarongaither/Hangman-Game/README.md

 This implementation relies on the following external libraries:
 - jQuery for DOM manipulation.
-- Velocity for hangman svg animation.
+- Velocity for hangman svg animation. (pure css for button animations, though.)
 - GoogleFonts for... well fonts.

-### Bonus

-I did use some CSS styling.
-While I would hesitate to call it "stylish" I do think the button click animation in pure css transition counts.

-The majority of the game is stored in a single game object.
-Only excepted where I felt not much value would have been added (hangman animations, initial button element creation).

-#### PS

-If you're a TA and having trouble winning a round due to the low amount of guesses.
-Just log "gameObj.curWord"